-Forested Wetlands: A freshwater wetland dominated by woody vegetation that is six (6) meters (19 1⁄2 feetapproximately twenty (20) feet) tall or taller.
+Forested Wetlands: A freshwater wetland dominated by woody vegetation that is six (6) meters (19 1⁄2 approximately twenty (20) feet) tall or taller.

-Foundation-: the The supporting substructure of a building or other structure, excluding wooden sills and post supports, including basements, slabs, or other base consisting of concrete, block, brick or similar material. {Amended, Effective 07/01/09}
+Foundation-: The supporting substructure of a building or other structure, excluding wooden sills and post supports, including basements, slabs, frost walls, or other base consisting of concrete, block, brick or similar material. {Amended, Effective 07/01/09} of Freeport is specifically included in its geographical area of operation, such as Freeport Rotary, Freeport Lions Club, AMVETS, etc.

-Freeport based: any Any religious, charitable, educational and other non-profit institution which owns or leases a building or parcel of land in Freeport and/or whose charter or by-laws states that the Town of Freeport is specifically included in its geographical area of operation, such as Freeport Rotary, Freeport Lions Club, AMVETS, etc.
+Freeport based: any religious, charitable, educational and other non-profit institution which owns or leases a building or parcel of land in Freeport and/or whose charter or by-laws states that the Town